-Sediments from the Río de la Plata estuary advance along the inner shelf towards southern Brazil and a mixture of Pelotas and Santos signatures are observed between 28°S and 30°S. This mixture is visible in the scatter plot presented in Figure 4, in which sediments of Pelotas Basin constitute a mixture of distinct populations, i.e., Santos Basin and Río de la Plata.
-It is essential to highlight that, on interannual time scales, the influence of El Niño-Southern Oscillation (ENSO) in the precipitation regime determines changes in the freshwater outflow of the RdlP.
-Cold and warm episodes of ENSO cause drought and abundant rainfall in Uruguay, southern Brazil, and north-eastern Argentina (Pisciottano et al., 1994; Cazes-Boezio et al., 2003).
+mixture of distinct populations, i.e., Santos Basin and Río de la Plata.
+It is essential to highlight the fact that, on interannual timescales, the influence of the El Niño-Southern Oscillation (ENSO) in the precipitation regime determines changes in the freshwater outflow of the RdlP.
+Cold and warm episodes of ENSO cause drought and abundant rainfall in Uruguay, southern Brazil, and northeastern Argentina (Pisciottano et al., 1994; Cazes-Boezio et al., 2003).
 In addition, changes in the wind patterns during the warm phase of ENSO determine the influence of the PPW towards higher latitudes.
-In conjunction with the Coriolis force, this phenomenon determines that the PPW follows a NE direction close to the shelf break, explaining the distribution up to 28°S and, in anomalous years, 25°S (Piola et al., 2005).
+In conjunction with the Coriolis force, this phenomenon determines that the PPW follows a NE direction close to the shelf break, explaining the distribution up to 28° S and, in anomalous years, 25° S (Piola et al., 2005).

-Finally, sediments located northward of 27°S originate from the Precambrian rocks that dominate the coastal domains off SE and E Brazil, being mainly transported by the intense flow of the BC on the outer shelf and upper slope.
-Limited input comes from the small rivers that drain the mountainous areas of the Serra do Mar, as previously reported by Lourenço et al. (2017) and de Mahiques et al. (2017)
+Finally, sediments located northward of 27° S originate from the pre-Cambrian rocks that dominate the coastal domains off SE and E Brazil, being mainly transported by the intense flow of the BC on the outer shelf and upper slope.
+Limited input comes from the small rivers that drain the mountainous areas of the Serra do Mar, as previously reported by Lourenço et al. (2017) and de Mahiques et al. (2017).

-Conclusions
+6 Conclusions

-In this paper, we use Nd and Pb radiogenic isotopes to recognize the role of ocean circulation in the sediment distribution of the Southwestern Atlantic margin.
+In this paper, we use Nd and Pb radiogenic isotopes to recognize the role of ocean circulation in the sediment distribution of the southwestern Atlantic margin.